Skip to main content

 Pathology FHIR specification

-FHIR R4 profiles to support the exchange of pathology laboratory test reports.
+FHIR R4 profiles to support the exchange of pathology and laboratory medicine test reports.

 FHIR

 Fast Healthcare Interoperability Resources (FHIR) is a standards framework that is used for healthcare data exchange.
-In this context, it is used to define the structure of pathology laboratory test reports.
+In this context, it is used to define the structure of pathology and laboratory medicine test reports.

 In the pathology laboratory to GP practice data flow, test reports are currently represented using the data structure defined in the PMIP EDIFACT (NHS003) specification.
 As described in the DAPB4101 Pathology and Laboratory Medicine Reporting Information Standard, PMIP EDIFACT (NHS003) will be replaced by a specification based on FHIR.
 Each pathology report will be represented by a FHIR UK Core R4 ‘bundle’ and will include: